AnyChart/docs.anychart.com/Common_Settings/Accessibility_(508_section).md

 ## Accessible Elements

-Before we pass to some specific settings of accessibility support, let's prepare our chart's elements.
-We need to set the chart title and series titles through the {api:anychart.core.Chart#a11y}a11y(){api} method to make them recognized and readable by VoiceOver.
+Before we go into to some specific settings of accessibility, let's configure chart elements.
+We need to set the chart title and series titles using the {api:anychart.core.Chart#a11y}a11y(){api} method to make them  readable by VoiceOver.
 Let's use the {api:anychart.core.utils.ChartA11y#titleFormatter}titleFormatter(){api} method for both chart and series.

 ```
 // set the titleFormatter for the chart
 chart.a11y().titleFormatter(function(e){
   var chart = this.chart;
   return "Data Plot Y Sum is " + chart.getStat("dataPlotYSum") + "\n" +
               "First Series Y minimum is " + chart.getSeries(0).getStat("seriesYMin") + "\n" +
               "First Series Y maximum is " + chart.getSeries(0).getStat("seriesYMax");
 });

 // set the titleFormatter for the series
 series2014.a11y().titleFormatter(function(e){
   var series = this.series;
   return "This series named " + series.name() + " has its maximum value in $" + series.getStat("seriesYMax") + ", the average in $" +  series.getStat("average") + " and minimum value in $" + series.getStat("seriesYMin");
 });
 ```

 {sample}CMN\_508\_Section\_02{sample}

-The next part of the article tells about accessibility modes: in dependency of the chosen mode this information will be transformed differently.

 ## Accessibility Modes

-AnyChart supports two modes of accessibility: representing the chart/series elements as chart elements or as elements of a table.
+AnyChart supports two accessibility modes: representing the chart/series elements as chart elements or as elements of a table.
 Choose the one you prefer and use the {api:anychart.core.utils.ChartA11y#mode}mode(){api} method to set it.
 Two following samples demonstrate both modes and the difference between them.

 ## Chart Elements Mode

 The "chartElements" mode is enabled by default.
-In this mode, the VoiceOver informs a user, which hot-keys usage leads to interacting with which element of a chart.
-The chart title, taken from *titleFormatter()* or from *title()* methods, is transformed into an ARIA tag of the corresponding SVG element.
+In this mode, a user interacts with elements of a chart.
+The chart title, created by *titleFormatter()* or by *title()* methods, is transformed into an ARIA tag of the corresponding SVG element.

 ```
 // set the accessibility mode as chart elements